Chrome 141 Update — Rollout Plan and FAQ

 - New version available: Chrome 141

-- Recommended action: Switch early and report any issues to our support team.
+- Recommended action: Switch to Chrome 141 early to take advantage of improvements, and report any issues to our support team.

 Below you’ll find detailed answers and guidance for a smooth transition.